cashubtc/nuts/XX.md

 then `sigflag`.

 ## Commitment Output Secrets (1-of-1 with Per-Proof Blinded Pubkeys)

+> [!NOTE]
+> Under the planned V3 extension, commitment outputs will use the NUTroot
+> key-spend path instead of a 1-of-1 P2PK condition.
+Each output will be locked
+> to a per-output blinded key of its recipient: Charlie for his balance, or
+> Alice for her remainder.
+>
+> NUTroot supports both key-path and script-leaf spending.
+These outputs need
+> only a single signature, so they will use the key path directly rather than a
+> leaf containing a single-key spending condition.

 Each commitment output is locked to a **unique** blinded pubkey derived from the specific `(amount, index)` of that output.